rdfostrich/article-versioned-reasoning/content/abstract.md

 ## Abstract

+{:.todo}
-TODO: rewrite to focus just on the querying part
+rewrite to focus just on the querying part

 <!-- Context      -->
 RDF archives are used to store different versions of Linked Datasets